Clinical Studies on the mild® Procedure

 - Walking distance improved from 246 feet before the mild® procedure to 3,956 feet after the mild® procedure.1

 Thousands of patients have undergone the mild® procedure nationwide.
 Find a doctor certified to perform the mild® procedure in your area.

 Important Safety Information

-Although the complication rate for the mild® procedure is intended to treat lumbar spinal stenosis caused by ligamentum flavum hypertrophy.
+The mild® procedure is intended to treat lumbar spinal stenosis caused by ligamentum flavum hypertrophy.
 The procedure is performed using specialized surgical instruments indicated for use in lumbar decompressive procedures.
 This procedure is not for everyone.
 There are risks associated with lumbar surgery and serious adverse events, some of which can be fatal, can occur, including heart attack, cardiac arrest (heart stops beating), stroke, and embolism (blood or fat that migrates to the lungs or heart).
 Other risks include infection and bleeding; spinal cord and nerve injury that can, in rare instances, cause paralysis.
-Please consult your doctor for a discussion of these and other risks and whether this procedure is right for you.
+Please consult your doctor for a discussion of benefits and risks and whether this procedure is right for you.

 1 Mekhail, Nagy, et al. (2012), Functional and Patient-Reported Outcomes in Symptomatic

 Lumbar Spinal Stenosis Following Percutaneous Decompression.
 Pain Practice, 12(6):

 2 Based on mild procedure data collected in all clinical studies.
 Major complications are defined

 as dural tear and blood loss requiring transfusion.

 3 American Society of Regional Anesthesia & Pain Medicine presentation, 2011 Annual Meeting.